SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Another common usage of wrapping Selenium methods is to check for presence of
-an element on page before carrying out some operation.
+an element on a page before carrying out some operation.
 This is sometimes called
 a 'safe operation'.
 For instance, the following method could be used to implement
 a safe operation that depends on an expected element being present.

 .. code-block:: java

 	/**
-	 * Selenum-RC -- Clicks on element only if it is available on page.
+	 * Selenum-RC -- Clicks on an element only if it is available on a page.
 	 *
 	 * param elementLocator
 	 */